It could trade for 400 times more than the price of crude oil and 2,000 times more than iron ore.

 The Reno County Health Department says it has received reports of 49 cases of whooping cough in the county.

 According to the CDC, the parasite can survive in treated water for 10 days.

 The Kansas Department of Health and Environment has issued a blue algae warning for two Kansas lakes.

-The number of probable cases of whooping cough in Reno County has grown from three to 23 since May.
+The number of confirmed cases of whooping cough in Reno County has jumped to 20 cases.